saralegui-solutions/windows-to-wsl2-screenshots/README.md

 ## 🙏 Credits

-Created with ❤️ for the Claude Code community
+Created with ❤️ for the Claude Code community by [@saralegui-solutions](https://github.com/saralegui-solutions)

 Special thanks to the original [jddev273/windows-to-wsl2-screenshots](https://github.com/jddev273/windows-to-wsl2-screenshots) project by Johann Döwa for inspiration.